stekhn/got-relationships/readme.md

 - Update nodes instead of deleting them (feature/data-mangling)
 - Implement translation for zoom buttons (feature/zooming)
 - Split main.js in components (graph, navigation etc.)
+- Remove external libraries from version control (use Bower)
+- Fix loading screen in iOS
 - Add house's crests to the sidebar
 - Add more languages